 Ronald E. McNair Scholars Program

-The goal of this program is to increase the number of students in doctoral degree programs who are low-income and first generation undergraduates or students who come from groups underrepresented in graduate education.
-Learn more.
+The goal of the Ronald E. McNair Scholars Program is to increase the number of students in doctoral degree programs who are low-income and first generation undergraduates or students who come from groups underrepresented in graduate education.

 Explore a number of summer research opportunities for undergraduate students collected by the Graduate School.